levon003/biomarker-case-study/README.md

 [![License](https://img.shields.io/github/license/levon003/biomarker-case-study)](https://github.com/levon003/biomarker-case-study/blob/main/LICENSE)

 Modeling with patient biomarker data.
-This repository is a self-contained demonstration of my approach to exploring a dataset and modeling for a binary classification task with missing data.
+This repository is a self-contained demonstration of my approach to exploring a dataset and building a machine learning model for a binary classification task with missing data.

 Author: [Zachary Levonian](https://github.com/levon003)

 ## Summary

-A good entrypoint to this analyisis is [the Jupyter notebook that trains and evaluates models to predict the binary outcome](/notebook/DataModeling.ipynb).
+A good entrypoint to this analysis is [the Jupyter notebook that trains and evaluates models to predict the binary outcome](/notebook/DataModeling.ipynb).
 Initial exploration and description of the data is in [this Jupyter notebook](/notebook/DataExploration.ipynb).

 ## Data